 - the ability to prioritize high-value projects

-Regardless of how high value and successful a project may be, it could still be a victim of overspending.
+Regardless of how high value and successful a project may be, it could still fall victim to overspending.
 Again, PPM helps a company to avoid this; it allows managers to nip overspending in the bud as it is easy to see where resources are being over-allocated.

-PPM can also be a veritable tool in organizational change management; with an effective PPM strategy, a company can restructure and improve its methods for project execution as part of a larger process to change the company’s operational or strategic direction.
+PPM can also be a vital tool in organizational change management; with an effective PPM strategy, a company can restructure and improve its methods for project execution as part of a larger process to change its operational or strategic direction.

 In the process, it will remove inefficiencies and be better able to focus on appropriate strategies for achieving goals.
 Lastly, PPM also makes a company more nimble and able to adapt to change with minimum fuss or disruption.